heinsm/dump/_posts/2014-07-14-tmux-setup.md

 ## Installing as part of your login profile

 To have Tmux automatically open up new virtual console, and attach to your on-going vconsole set - this script can be added to your bashrc to make this simple.
+Save this as /usr/local/bin/tmx; follow setup steps above

 ```bash
 #!/bin/bash